 To show the inside of the caves and one of it's highlights.
 In the middle of the caves is a neon green lake.
 Stalactites hanging above the lake.
 Gorges du Verdon with kids.

-A green lake inside the caves
+A green lake inside the caves.

 Plaquette outside the museum, to show the date of the museum.
 A plaquette with the text in French.
 City of Grasse.
 International museum of parfum.
 1987.
 On marmer, red letters on a white background, surrounded by a line and red/ornage coloring.
 Gorges du Verdon with kids.

-Plaquette outside the museum
+Plaquette outside the museum.

 To show how they let you smell different smells.
 Paul and Yuri are both smelling at the same tube.
 On the side is written what you're smelling.

-Paul and Yuri smelling the different smells
+Paul and Yuri smelling the different scents.

 To show that you could also smell authentic smells.
 Cosette and Yuri are smelling pink roses each on a bush.
 Gorges du Verdon with kids.

-Cosette and Yuri smelling roses
+Cosette and Yuri smelling roses.

 To show what's on display in the museum.
 One of the machines used for parfum making.
 It's completely brown.